rdenner/memoization-explanation/README.md

 Memoization helps performance by remembering what the results were for specific inputs.

+You should always profile to see if it actually made a difference.

+Memoization can be a hit to performance if used incorrectly.

 ## Recommended Reading

 [Use React.memo() wisely](https://dmitripavlutin.com/use-react-memo-wisely/), Dmitri Pavlutin (28-01-2023)